NEWS

 Cars are piled in the street with other debris after flash floods hit the region of Valencia, Spain.
 (Image Source: Getty Images | Photo by David Ramos)

-Pedro Sanchez, the prime minister of Spain, confirmed that 211 people have lost their lives in the flood so far and the death toll is expected to rise.
-With 5,000 military troops and 5,000 police officers and civil guards deployed to aid the flood victims, people in Valencia have raised questions about the slow response from their local authorities.
+Pedro Sanchez, the Prime Minister of Spain, confirmed that 211 people have lost their lives so far, with the death toll expected to rise.
+Despite the deployment of 5,000 military troops and another 5,000 police officers and civil guards, some residents in Valencia are questioning the speed of the local response.
 A video posted on Reddit by u/Guonsian captured countless people marching across a bridge carrying buckets, shovels, mops, brooms, water and food from Valencia to help village areas affected by the floods.

 The authorities did not release any prior warnings or alerts to the civilians before the flood swept in, according to CNN.
 An alarm went off later that signaled the residents of Valencia to stay indoors and out of the heavy rain.
 However, many people were stuck in the rising floodwater at that point.
 The constant rain caused the water from rivers and tributaries of the Mediterranean Sea to wipe away cars and destroy bridges along the way and causing heavy casualties.
 The last time Valencia suffered from a flood this severe was back in October 1957.